Diamond Dallas Page: Independent circuit (2005–2011)

-Return to WWE (2011–2017)
+Return to WWE (2011–2017, 2024–present)

 In late 2010, Page agreed to work on a DVD for WWE, titled The Very Best of WCW Monday Nitro, after being approached on the project due to his ties to WCW.
 Page hosted the DVD, which was released on June 7, 2011.
 On the June 27 episode of Raw, Page made an appearance promoting this DVD with Booker T.

 In 2012, Page appeared on WWE Classics on Demand in Legends of Wrestling Roundtable: Renegades along with Jim Ross, Michael P.S.
 Hayes, Roddy Piper, and Gene Okerlund.
 Page also appeared alongside Kevin Nash and X-Pac at the WWE Hall of Fame ceremony on March 31, 2012.
 On July 2, 2012, Page made an appearance on Raw, where he hit a Diamond Cutter on Heath Slater.
 He also appeared at Raw 1000, accompanied by other WWE Legends, during Slater's match with Lita.

 On the January 6, 2014, episode of Raw, Page, along with a number of other legends, appeared on the show as part of its "Old School" theme.
 On April 5, Page inducted his wrestling mentor and noted DDP Yoga practitioner Jake Roberts into the WWE Hall of Fame.

 On January 25, 2015, at Royal Rumble, Page was a surprise entrant in the Rumble match, entering at number 14 and hitting his finishing move, the Diamond Cutter, on Stardust, Bray Wyatt and Fandango from the top rope, before being eliminated by Rusev.
 At WrestleMania 32, Page competed in the Andre the Giant Memorial Battle Royal, but was eliminated by Konnor.

 On March 31, 2017, Page was inducted into the WWE Hall of Fame in Orlando, Florida.

+On October 6, 2024, Page announced via his Twitter that he had signed with WWE under a legend contract after his appearance in the crowds at the Bad Blood PPV event.
+During WrestleMania weekend in April 2025, Dallas inducted long-time friend Lex Luger into the WWE Hall of Fame.